Welcome

 -

-Welcome light secs: Duration (in seconds) the light stays on when you enter the area.
+Welcome light seconds: duration (in seconds) for which the light remains on when you enter the area.

 -

-welcome sound: Enables or disables a welcome sound (if a speaker is present).
+Welcome sound: Turns a welcome sound on or off (if a speaker is present).

 -

-included in presence simulation: allows the lights in this zone to be used by the presence simulation controller.
+included in the presence simulation: allows the lights in this area to be used by the presence simulation controller.

 -

-enable tv scene: sets which scene number should be enabled when the TV is turned on.
+activate tv scene: defines which scene number should be activated when the television is turned on, the usual automations are then temporarily suspended.

 -